 The mission of the Surgical Technology program is to provide a learning environment and experiences in both didactic and clinical training that reflects occupational trends and meets the needs of the region.
 The profession of surgical technology is service oriented and requires trained, disciplined personnel.
 The high quality, selective admission, affordable training is designed to allow students to acquire competent knowledge of the skills to render them competitive in the area healthcare job market.
 The curriculum encourages the student to be self-directed in learning both during training and after completion.

 Students should note that some courses have prerequisites, which must be successfully completed before enrolling into upper level courses.
-All course work must be completed with at least 80% or above for program progression and completion.
-Courses will only be allowed to be repeated once.
+All course work must be completed with at least 70% “C” or higher for program progression and completion.
 If the student is unsuccessful, any co-requisite courses must be repeated concurrently even if a passing grade was awarded during the first attempt.
 Students who are unsuccessful in a course will have to reapply for the program, will not be given preference above new applicants, and may be responsible for the costs incurred to repeat certain aspects of the required documentation.
-No late submissions, applications received in the mail, or incomplete applications will be considered.
-No documents will be returned after the selection process and students are encouraged to make copies for their records.
-Attendance for the Surgical Technology Program orientation is mandatory to finalize acceptance into the program.
-The orientation session is Tuesday, May 15th at 10:30 a.m. at the Morgan Smith Instructional Site, Room 137 in Jennings, LA.
-This session is only for students who have been officially notified of acceptance into the program.

 Students who are interested in pursuing the Surgical Technology program should review the links below to be informed of the policies and requirements specific to this program.
-Admission into the College must be completed prior to submission of the Surgical Technology Application (PDF/opens new window).
+Admission into the College must be completed prior to submission of the Surgical Technology Application.